yoksel/svg-fallback/README.md

 ## Release History

+0.1.32 - Fix colorizing when colors come from defaults

 0.1.30 - Change delimiter in names of SVG-symbols: was `-`, now `--` - for consistency with class names

 0.1.26 - Move changing SVG functions to module [svg-modify](https://www.npmjs.org/package/svg-modify)